How To Find Perfect Square

 Q3: Can a negative number be a perfect square?

-A3: No. The square of any real number (positive or negative) is always non-negative.
-Therefore, negative numbers cannot be perfect squares.
+A3: No. Plus, the square of any real number (positive or negative) is always non-negative.
+Because of this, negative numbers cannot be perfect squares.

 Q4: What are some real-world applications of understanding perfect squares?